January 17, 2024

 6 Steps to Prevent Cervical Cancer

-The cervix is a small organ that plays a big role in women's reproductive health.
-Yet, it is vulnerable to the threat of cervical cancer, a disease that affects about 14,000 women in the United States yearly.
 Cervical cancer is a type of cancer that occurs in the cells of the cervix, which is the lower part of the uterus that connects to the vagina.
 Most cases of cervical cancer are caused by the human papillomavirus (HPV), a sexually transmitted infection.
 Persistent infection with high-risk strains of HPV can lead to changes in the cervical cells, eventually progressing to cervical cancer if left untreated.
 Preventing cervical cancer involves a combination of vaccination, regular screenings, and adopting healthy lifestyle practices.

 What can you do to prevent cervical cancer?

-1. Get the HPV Vaccination
+1. Get the HPV vaccination

-The HPV vaccine has been around for over 17 years now and is proven to be a safe and effective preventive measure against cervical cancer.
-In fact, it’s the only vaccine we have that can prevent or reduce your risk of cancer- including vaginal, vulgar, penile, and anal cancer.
-It is recommended for both males and females and is given starting at the age of 11 years old, with the hope of getting it into the immune system before a person becomes sexually active and is exposed to the virus.
+The HPV vaccine has been around for nearly two decades and is proven to be a safe and effective preventive measure against cervical cancer.
+In fact, it’s the only vaccine we have that can prevent or reduce your risk of cancer- including vaginal, vulvar, penile, anal, and head & neck cancers, and is over 90% effective in preventing these diseases.
 The vaccine protects against the most common high-risk HPV strains known to cause cancer or cervical disease.
+Since the introduction of the HPV vaccine, the rates of cervical cancer have dropped by 30%.

-2. Schedule Regular Screenings
+2. Schedule regular screenings

 Regular cervical screenings are crucial for early detection and prevention of cervical cancer.
 It also significantly increases the chances of successful treatment and cure.
-If abnormalities are detected during screenings, health care providers can recommend appropriate interventions to prevent the progression of cervical cancer.
+If abnormalities are detected during screenings, healthcare providers can recommend appropriate interventions to prevent the progression of cervical cancer.
 Two common types of screenings are:

 The U.S. Preventative Service Task Force recommends cervical cancer screening starting at age 21.
 For women ages 21-29, screening is done with PAP testing alone every three years.
 For women 30-65, screening includes a combination of PAP and HPV testing (or HPV testing alone in certain cases) and can be extended to every five years if the HPV test is negative.
 However, if a patient has risk factors (ie: new sexual partners or history of cervical disease), then screening may be done more frequently.

-3. Practice Safe Sex
+3. Practice safe sex

 Practicing safe sex by using condoms or barrier methods can reduce the risk of transmission of HPV and other sexually transmitted diseases.
 Limiting the number of sexual partners also lowers the risk of exposure to the virus.

-4. Quit Smoking
+4. Quit smoking

 Smoking is associated with an increased risk of cervical cancer.
 Quitting smoking not only benefits overall health but also contributes to lowering the risk of developing cervical cancer.